Analysis of obstacles immersed in viscous fluids using Brinkman's law for steady Stokes and Navier-Stokes equations: Introduction

+The results we present in this work have not been reported before in these particular settings, which have been chosen motivated by the applied problem of modeling blood flow in the presence of heart valves.
+In particular, this work justifies the use of a penalizing term in \cite{aguayo2020}, where the authors study the inverse problem of determining the geometry of heart valves given velocity measurements in the whole virtual domain at a given time, using as model the equations we present in this work.
+An important aspect to mention is that in such work the authors assume the velocity measurements consist of one snapshot obtained from magnetic resonance imaging (MRI) measurements using a technique known as phase-contrast MRI \cite{brown2014magnetic, kwong2008cardiovascular}, in which the time derivative of the velocity is assumed to be negligible due to the very short timescale of the data acquisition.

-The objective of this article is to establish new convergence results, consisting in the steady Stokes and Navier-Stokes equations in the fluid domain, approximated by the respective penalized equations in a bigger domain containing both the fluid and solid part.
-For this aim, we show estimates of the error in norm $\boldsymbol{H}^1$ induced by the penalization, in Sections \ref{stokes} and \ref{ns}.
+The remaining of this article is organized as follows.
+In Section \ref{notations}, we provide the reader the basic notations of the fluid and solid domains, and the functional spaces involved in the main theorems.
+In Sections \ref{stokes} and \ref{ns}, we show estimates of the error in norm $\boldsymbol{H}^1$ induced by the penalization.
 In section \ref{stokes}, we show the analysis for the Stokes equations with mixed boundary conditions, which are the conditions usually considered in problems such that parts of the boundary are not walls.
-In section \ref{ns}, we show the analysis for the Navier-Stokes case with non homogenous Dirichlet boundary conditions, which is also an improvement to \citep{A99}, to the nonlinear case.
+In Section \ref{ns}, we show the analysis for the Navier-Stokes case with inhomogeneous Dirichlet boundary conditions, which is also an improvement to \cite{A99}, to the nonlinear case.
 We closely follow ideas of \cite{A99, ABF99}.
-Finally, in section \ref{num} , we show numerical tests to validate the theory in previous sections.
+Finally, in Section \ref{num}, we show numerical tests to validate the theory in previous sections.